Find our best ISA rates for over 60s

 How do cash ISAs for over-60s work?

-A cash ISA for the over-60s works the same way as any standard savings account - with three exceptions.
+A cash ISA for the over 60s works the same way as any standard savings account - with two exceptions:

 • You can only pay in £20,000 per person each year - although you can usually transfer as much as you like from your old ISA provider to a new one